 Keep a recorded of what you are growing, where you are growing, your produce and the strengths and weakness of your growth.

-Know your Zone, I am in Zone 6 this will help to determine when to plant and harvest at certain times of the season.
+Know your Zone, I am in Zone five this will help to determine when to plant and harvest at certain times of the season.

 Plant crops that are easy and what you love.
-Radishes, Zucchini and Green Beans are foolproof but, add one new unusual crop each season; such as a herb or tomato variety you never have tried such as ate or grew.
+Radishes, Zucchini and Green Beans are foolproof but, add one new unusual crop each season, such as an herb or tomato variety you never have tried such as ate or grew.

 Grow a lot of what you and your family love such as tomatoes.
 I like growing a huge crop of tomatoes to can each season to be able to have tomato sauces and salsa on my pantry during the winter months.

 Talk to your local farmers, garden clubs or greenhouses on what is popular to grow in your area.
 In my area and my homestead loves and produces a variety of fruits such as grapes, apples and berries.

 After you decide what you are growing know the height of your produces.
 Beans like to grow up and pumpkins like to grow out and need a lot of room.

 Garden Plan for a Simple Garden for Beginners